jansony1/tidb-on-k8s-cn/README.md

         - Replace the value of ‘VPCID’ with the new create VPC (e.g. vpc-bb3e99d2)

     * Install the kubernetes cluster by following the instructions of kops-cn
+        ```
-        - $ cd kops-cn-master
+        cd kops-cn-master
-        - $ make create-cluster
+        make create-cluster
-        - $ make edit-cluster # follow the instructions in kops-cn website to copy the content from spec.yml
+        make edit-cluster # follow the instructions in kops-cn website to copy the content from spec.yml
-        - $ make update-cluster # will take 10-15 mins
+        make update-cluster # will take 10-15 mins
-        - $ make validate-cluster # or you can start to use kubectl to operate on the kubernetes cluster
+        make validate-cluster # or you can start to use kubectl to operate on the kubernetes cluster
+        ```

-        - In order to work around the ICP recordal for the public web service which is required by China government, you still need to perform the following steps:
+    * (Optional ) If your AWS account hasn't finished ICP recordal whitelist for the public web service which is required by China government, you still need to perform the following steps:
-	    - Login AWS China console and go to Services->EC2->Load Balancer, and select the the load balancer according to the .kube/config and make some changes:
+	    1. Login AWS China console and go to Services->EC2->Load Balancer, and select the the load balancer according to the .kube/config and make some changes:
 	        - add a rule into the security group to allow 8443 TCP traffic from 0.0.0.0/0 source;
 	        - Click on the “Listeners” tab and change the “Load Balancer Port” from 443 to 8444
-	    - Edit .kube/config by appending “:8443” at end of line “server: https://xxxx”
+	    1. Edit .kube/config by appending “:8443” at end of line “server: https://xxxx”

-	- And now, the kubernetes cluster is ready, and you can operate it by kubectl
+1. now, the kubernetes cluster is ready, and you can operate it by kubectl

 ## Step 2: install TiDB on kubernete cluster